Muslim People's Republic Party: History

 The Islamic Republican Party organized a massive campaign to demand the dissolution of the MPRP and that party obliged announcing it "was suspending activities."
 By January, the party was no longer active.
 Some months later, two members of the party were put to death in Tabriz, "for having organized antigovernment rallies."

-In 2010, Dr. Asadollah Asadi was imprisoned on charges that he was a member of the party (also known as the Muslim People's Party).
+In 2010, Asadollah Asadi was imprisoned on charges that he was a member of the party (also known as the Muslim People's Party).
 He was released on bail in 2016.